javierlopez6466/Slide-Rule/README.md

 # Slide-Rule

-This program lets you generate complete slide rule patterns
+This repository lets you generate complete slide rule patterns

-To run the program, you will need:
+To run the program, you will need: to download SlideRule.py,
 PIL, and an installation of two fonts: cmuntt.ttf and cmunit.ttf (part of the infamous LaTeX fonts) which can be found here: https://www.freebestfonts.com/computer-modern-font